Not everyone drinks to the point of a hangover.

 - TUDCA – Or tauroursodeoxycholic acid, a water soluble bile acid that may counteract the toxicity of excess bile buildup.
 (Be sure to supplement after drinking as pre-loading TUDCA prior to drink may actually harm the liver.)

-Other liver support substances already mentioned: B vitamins, cysteine, metadoxine, & DHM.
+Other liver support substances already mentioned: B vitamins, cysteine, metadoxine, and DHM.

-Oh! and drink lots & lots of water.
+Oh! and drink lots and lots of water.
 When you’re hungover, water is good for the brain, body, liver… Just… water is good when you’re hungover.

 In case you didn’t know that.

-For more on the subject of nootropics that benefit both brain & body, check out my Best Nootropic Supplements to Buy in 2017 list.
+For more on the subject of nootropics that benefit both brain and body, check out my Best Nootropic Supplements to Buy in 2018 list.
 And be sure to comment any thoughts, questions, personal anecdotes, haikus, snafus, etc. down below!